swarna1101/atomic-swap-guide/README.md

 To exchange BTC for DFI, you need to pay 0.3% of the BTC amount in fees.
 This is to be paid in DFI.

-Fees are pain in DFI, while transaction fees are paid in UTXO DFI.
+Fees are paid in DFI, while transaction fees are paid in UTXO DFI.

 ## How to exchange BTC for DFI via an Atomic Swap